The Curriculum Development Process provides procedures for:

 Section 2 - Meetings.
 It shall be the policy of the committee to conduct all meetings as open meetings.

 Section 3 - Recommendations.
-Proposals approved by the committee will be recommended to the Senior Vice President of Academic Affairs for approval.
+Proposals approved by the committee will be recommended to the Chief Academic Officer for approval.
 Proposals not approved by the committee shall be returned to the appropriate AVP.

 Section 4 - Representation before Other Committees.
-The Chairperson or Vice Chairperson will be the representative of the curriculum committee before the Senior Vice President for Academic Affairs or any other standing college committee as required.
+The Chairperson or Vice Chairperson will be the representative of the curriculum committee before the Chief Academic Officer, or any other standing college committee as required.

 ARTICLE VIII: PARLIAMENTARY AUTHORITY